Blog

 Related reading:

-• Amazon Takes 30% — Should You Even Bother with Your Own Website?
-(The Math)
+• Amazon Takes 30% — Worth Building Your Own Site?
+(Math)

-Amazon Takes 30% — Should You Even Bother with Your Own Website?
-(The Math)
+Amazon Takes 30% — Worth Building Your Own Site?
+(Math)

 “After Amazon’s referral fee, closing fee, FBA charges, and advertising — I make ₹50 on a ₹500 product.
 Is this even worth it?”